Chart Color Schemes

 Griffith has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects expected to influence the area.
-Notable projects are Griffith-Narrabundah Community Centre & Oval Upgrade, Greenway Rise - The Establishment, Narrabundah Village Precinct Renewal (Iluka & Boolimba), and Kingston Foreshore Precinct.
-The following list details those most relevant.
+Seven projects have been identified by AreaSearch as likely impacting the area.
+Key projects include Griffith-Narrabundah Community Centre & Oval Upgrade, Greenway Rise - The Establishment, Narrabundah Village Precinct Renewal (Iluka & Boolimba), and Kingston Foreshore Precinct.

 Professional plan users can use the search below to filter and access additional projects.